nsdf-fabric/nsdf-fuse/ReadMe.md

 We know mounting S3 as a file system is suboptimal (see [this link](https://www.reddit.com/r/aws/comments/dplfoa/why_is_s3fs_such_a_bad_idea/)); we know that using S3 API is the best in the S3-API world.

-Nevertherless we investigate here how Object Storage as a FUSE file system behaves.
+Nevertheless we investigate here how Object Storage as a FUSE file system behaves.

 ## FUSE software solutions